legleux/xrplf-ci/docker/tools-rippled/README.md

   * `CLANG_FORMAT_VERSION` for [clang-format](http://clang.llvm.org/docs/ClangFormat.html) version
   * `PRE_COMMIT_VERSION` for [pre-commit](https://pre-commit.com/) version

-Run the commands below from the current directory containing the Dockerfile to build an image.
+In order to build an image, run the commands below from the root directory of the repository.

 #### Building the Docker image for clang-format